-The work performed by M18, introduces a functional prototype of the iPRODUCE, IPR Authoring Tool.
+This document represents the final updated rendition of the D7.4, with completion scheduled for M42.
+The previous work conducted by M18, introduces a functional prototype of the iPRODUCE, IPR Authoring Tool.
 Within the components of the IPR Authoring Tool, a local Blockchain framework accompanied by a comprehensive and intuitive user interface has been developed, facilitating the reinforcement of the Design Thinking processes of product co-creation.